 A: Yes, the WebRTC WG has already started adopting many of the objects contained within the ORTC API.
 The ORTC API is seen as the path for the next generation of the WebRTC API.
 The WebRTC WG remains the group creating and finalizing the official standards track proposal for the official WebRTC API.
 The general thinking is that once enough of ORTC API has been proven in real world implementations and the WebRTC WG has finalized the WebRTC 1.0 API that our CG members and our peers in the WebRTC WG will see value in merging the two entirely, but that remains to be seen.

 Q: What is the approach being taken to enable developers to transition to use of the ORTC API?

-Demonstrating the feasibility of the “shim” approach is an important milestone for the ORTC API prototyping effort that has not yet been achieved.
+The “down shim” feasibility has been proven in both adapter.js and the adapter included in ORTC Lib.
+The feasibility of the “up shim” approach is an important milestone for the ORTC API prototyping effort that has not yet been achieved.
 Since an important goal of the ORTC API is to enable advanced functionality not currently available in WebRTC 1.0, it should be understood that not all features of ORTC API would be available within such a “shim”.

 Q: What is the biggest difference in approach between ORTC API and WebRTC API?

 A: ORTC provides greater access to more controls of the RTP engine.
 The result is developers have more power and flexibility in the way they build real-time communications applications and features.
 Some examples: SVC (Scalable Video Coding), Simulcast, codec settings per track, direct access and control of encoding and decoding information.